mosip/documentation/docs/Tester-Documentation.md

 ### 4.6.5 Procedure to execute or Run the tests on a new environment
 * To run the automation suite simply select the “EndToEndRun.java” class under the package “io.mosip.e2e.runner”.
-* Report will be generated under “< wokspace >/testing-report.
+* Report will be generated under “< workspace >/testing-report.

 ### 4.6.6 Analyze the test reports
 1. Report can be opened in any Web browser (i.e. Internet Explorer)